 You likely already know that shocking your pool is essential to keep your swimming pool water safe to swim in, but did you know that you can use non-chlorine shock as a supplement to your regular chlorine shocks?

-In this guide, I’ll walk you through the benefits of using non-chlorine shock so you can decide if it’s the right fit for your situation.
+In this guide, I’ll walk you through the pros and cons of using non-chlorine shock and how to use it.

 What Is Non-Chlorine Pool Shock?

-The process of shocking is critical for pool maintenance because it keeps your swimming water clear and safe.
+The process of shocking is critical for your pool’s maintenance because it keeps your swimming water clear and safe.

 There are three main reasons why you need to shock a pool.
 They include: